dojo/widget-core/README.md

 To render widgets they must be appended to a `projector`.
 It is possible to create many projectors and attach them to `Elements` in the `DOM`, however `projectors` must not be nested.

-The projector works in the same way as any widget by setting the children with an array of `DNode`s or overridding `getChildrenNodes` when `createProjector` class is used as the base for a custom widget (usually the root of the application).
+The projector works in the same way as any widget overridding `getChildrenNodes` when `createProjector` class is used as the base for a custom widget (usually the root of the application).

+In addition when working with a `projector` you can also set the `children` directly.

-In addition to the standard `WidgetOptions` `createProjector` adds two additional optional properties `root` and `cssTransitions`.
+The standard `WidgetOptions` are available and also `createProjector` adds two additional optional properties `root` and `cssTransitions`.

  * `root` - The `Element` that the projector attaches to.
 The default value is `document.body`
  * `cssTransitions` - Set to `true` to support css transitions and animations.
 The default value is `false`.